-This marijuana strain is number 1 on our list for some very powerful reasons.
+This marijuana strain is number 1 on the list for several reasons.
 The hybrid strain Cannatonic is not only incredible at acting as a remedy against pain and inflammation, but it also calms down stress levels and allows for one to maintain a clear head.

-Most of all, it is easy to function and go about day to day tasks with Cannatonic, even if you are smoking or consuming this cannabis every few hours to manage symptoms, because of its high CBD levels, which are typically double its THC levels.
+Most of all, it is easy to function and go about day-to-day tasks with Cannatonic, even if smoking or consuming it every few hours to manage symptoms, because of its high CBD levels, which are typically double its THC levels.

-Although this marijuana does still have a THC presence, it isn’t an overwhelming amount, and rather just acts as a pleasant way to numb pain.
-Cannatonic is considered one of the world’s premier medical marijuana strains, and for very accurate reasons.
+Although this marijuana does still have a THC presence, it isn’t an overwhelming amount and instead acts as a pleasant way to numb pain.
+Cannatonic is considered one of the world’s premier medical marijuana strains.

 Pleasant flavor, with earthy, sweet, and citrus notes, followed by hints of pine and musk.

 A potent and rich indica strain, Critical Mass makes it an ideal nighttime or before bed marijuana strain for hemorrhoid patients who would like to fall asleep in peace with decreased pain or discomfort.